 Are Chicken Breast Cutlets Thin?

-Chicken cutlets are thin slices of chicken breast that are obtained by cutting a chicken breast in half horizontally.
-These cutlets are then often pounded out to make them even thinner, allowing for quicker and more even cooking.
+Chicken cutlets are thin slices of chicken breast obtained by cutting a chicken breast in half horizontally.
+These cutlets are often pounded out to make them even thinner, allowing for quicker and more even cooking.

 Is Chicken Breast Hard to Cut?

 Cutting chicken breasts can be simple and easy, provided you have the right tools: a sharp chef’s knife and a plastic cutting board.
 Using a dull knife or the wrong type can lead to difficulties and potential injuries.
-A plastic cutting board not only ensures the chicken stays in place but also makes disinfecting easier.
+A plastic cutting board ensures the chicken stays in place and makes disinfecting easier.

 Why are Chicken Breasts so Thick?

-The modern chicken’s large size is not due to added hormones but rather to muscle disorders like white striping and “woody breast,” which are linked to the chicken’s genetics.
+The modern chicken’s large size is not due to added hormones but to muscle disorders like white striping and “woody breast,” linked to the chicken’s genetics.